 In all of the above places, I feel a sense of belonging, familiarity, comfort, and safety.
 I am grateful I can call these places home.
 However, there is another level of meaning.
 Home is more than a physical place; rather, it consists of a web of relationships whereby we are loved and accepted as we are, without condition, without having to deserve, gain, or earn love; it allows us to touch the bedrock of who we are, encourages us to be our truest selves; it is where we feel safe enough to take risks of greater vulnerability or be challenged to grow.

 As a Catholic, I am called to find home in Christ, in the church community, in serving others.
 As a Jesuit, I am invited to find home in community, in mission, on the road, and most importantly, in the heart of Christ.
-The journey of these eight months, thus far, has allowed me to come home, in all of its senses described above.
+The journey of these eight months, thus far, has allowed me to come home, in all of the senses described above.
 More than ever, I see my life as a pilgrimage of trust, an adventure home.

 When I replied, “Yes, I am going home,” to the cheerful customs agent, I also smiled to myself: “Yes, I am a pilgrim going home.”
 There is an invitation here, which allows me to rest in gratitude … and beckons me forth in trust …